-On conservative estimates there is thought to have been about 57 million trees, shrubs and ground cover to have been dispatched in the past 110 years, and there are still around 500 exotic and local species for sale.
+On conservative estimates there is thought to have been about 57 million trees, shrubs and ground cover to have been dispatched in the last 110 years, and there are still around 500 exotic and local species for sale.

-Mr Assistant Speaker, I think you experience this regularly, as well, when you go to plant trees, in that normally we usually plant something that is really quite little.
+Mr Assistant Speaker, I think you experience this regularly as well, when you go and plant trees.
+Normally, we usually plant something that is really quite little.
 The tree that we planted to commemorate 110 years needed to be forklifted in, so I am not really sure I can say that I helped plant the tree, but I did scoop some dirt in with my very bad shovel skills.
-It is a commemorative Yarralumla weeper, which is a semideciduous tree-a version of the Chinese elm-that is very hardy to Canberra's winters.
+It is a commemorative Yarralumla weeper, which is a semi-deciduous tree-a version of the Chinese elm-that is very hardy to Canberra's winters.

-One hundred and ten years is an impressive achievement by any measure, but it is truly the dedication of the staff and their expertise that has made the biggest contribution every single day of those 110 years.
+One hundred and ten years is an impressive achievement by any measure, but it truly is the dedication of the staff and their expertise that has made the biggest contribution every single day of those 110 years.
 Happy anniversary to Yarralumla Nursery.
 And with that, let's get out of here!

-The Assembly adjourned at 5.47 pm until Tuesday, 6 May 2025 at 10 am.
+The Assembly adjourned at 5.49 pm until Tuesday, 6 May at 10 am.